-19.3.1.3.
-Landform classification of the airport site
+19.3.1.3 Landform classification of the airport site

 The following landform categories have been applied in the mapping and analysis of topographic variables across the airport site.
 This classification has simplified landscape variations into a concise set of types relevant to the archaeological modelling.
-The classification system includes large scale independent landform categories and a series of sub-categories - such as riparian corridors or ridge and spur crests - which only occur in conjunction with a large scale landform category (for example, fluvial corridor within a valley floor).
+The classification system includes large scale independent landform categories and a series of sub-categories which only occur in conjunction with a large scale landform category (for example, fluvial corridor within a valley floor).

 Table 19-1 summarises the proportion of various landforms within the airport site.
-The landform categories within the airport site are also defined in Appendix M1 in Volume 4, and shown on Figure 3.3 in that appendix.
+The landform categories within the airport site are also defined in Appendix M1 (Volume 4), and shown on Figure 3.3 in that appendix.

-Table 19-1 - Landform categories within the airport site
+Table 19-1 Landform categories within the airport site

 Landform category or feature Area within airport site (hectares) Net linear distance (kilometres)

 Riparian corridor (100 metres either side of drainage line) 711 41.3

 Ridge and spur crests 392.3 66.4

 Broad scale landforms

 Valley floor 184.0 -

-Basal slopes 214.2
+Basal slopes 214.2 -

 Mid and upper slopes 1,324.4 -

-Total area of 3 rd , 4 th and 5 th order crests 122.5 5 18.8
+Total area of 3 rd , 4 th and 5 th order crests 122.5 18.8

 Total broad scale landforms within airport site 1,845.1 -